Get to know the people behind the research.

 AMANDA MARIE LAUER, PH.D.

 I am a native of York County, Pennsylvania, home of rolling hills, hearty PA Dutch cuisine, and Harley Davidson motorcycles.
 I followed in my father’s footsteps and attended college at St. Joseph’s University in Philadelphia, where I received my B.S. and M.S. in Psychology/Biopsychology.
 Instead of answering the call from friends with lucrative pharma jobs in the Philly area, I opted to become a poor graduate student in Bob Dooling’s Laboratory of Comparative Psychoacoustics at the University of Maryland.
 There I studied perceptual hearing deficits in canaries with a hereditary hearing loss and had the opportunity to learn about all manner of creatures—bugs, birds, bats, reptiles.
 I received my Ph.D. in Psychology/Integrative Neuroscience in 2006 and moved to Johns Hopkins to redirect my skills to study the mammalian auditory system.
 I completed postdoctoral fellowships with Drs.
-Brad May and David Ryugo, took an Instructor position, and then became an Assistant Professor at Hopkins in July 2013.
+Brad May and David Ryugo, took an Instructor position, and then became an Assistant Professor at Hopkins in July 2013 and Associate Professor in 2019.

 I live in Oella along the Patapsco River with my husband, a cat, and two rescued greyhounds.
 In my spare time, enjoy gardening, hiking along the river, and volunteering for greening efforts in my community.
 I am a junky for locally produced food, and I am constantly experimenting with various veggies and fruit in my own postage stamp garden.